nicofirst1/MotionBot/README.md

 program when there are no moving objects in the camera field of view, the program can programmatically reset your ground image but it will take some time.

-Here there is are some screenshots I captured from my telegram account
+Here there are some screenshots I captured from my telegram account

 ![image](https://i.imgur.com/QTtrvGT.png)